MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-directives.md

 ### Example

 The following sample shows how to set the number of threads and define a parallel region.
-By default, the number of threads is equal to the number of logical processors on the machine.
-For example, if you have a machine with one physical processor that has hyperthreading enabled, it will have two logical processors and, therefore, two threads.
+The number of threads is equal by default to the number of logical processors on the machine.
+For example, if you have a machine with one physical processor that has hyperthreading enabled, it will have two logical processors and two threads.

 ```
 // omp_parallel.cpp